 - 1. Participate in a MiT program orientation and planning meeting for Teacher Candidates prior to the beginning of Fall Quarter student teaching in mid-August. - 2.
 Take responsibility for meeting all expectations described in the Student Teaching Handbook, Section 1 and 2, and become familiar with the assessment rubrics included in Section 2 of the Handbook. - 3.
 Become acquainted with the school principal and school program (see "Orienting the Teacher Candidate to the Assigned School"). - 4.
 Arrange a meeting with the Cooperating Teacher and Faculty Supervisor before or during the first week of the student teaching assignment. - 5.
 Attend afternoon/evening seminars as scheduled by the College Faculty. - 6.
 Turn in teaching schedules to the College Faculty as often as needed to keep him/her informed. - 7.
 Write lesson plans for all lessons taught using appropriate criteria and formats, evaluate each lesson, and provide the College Faculty with evaluated plans on a weekly basis after use or on the schedule identified by the faculty (see "Lesson Plan Components"). - 8.
 Submit written lesson plans or outlines to the mentor teacher no later than the Friday before the plans will be implemented.
 If outlines are submitted, they must be revised to meet required components (see "Lesson Plan Components") before teaching the lesson(s).
 Include the mentors' feedback in the revised plans. - 9.
 Create and maintain a Student Teaching Portfolio of all teaching plans (see "Lesson Plan Components" and "The Student Teaching Portfolio"). - 10.
-Assist in planning frequent (daily if possible) conferences with the Cooperating Teacher-Mentor and assist in scheduling meetings with the College Faculty at the student teaching site. - 11.
+Assist in planning frequent (daily if possible) conferences with the Cooperating Mentor Teacher and assist in scheduling meetings with the College Faculty at the student teaching site. - 11.
 Produce a videotape of your own teaching by mid-quarter with an accompanying critique of the lesson following the guidelines specified by the College Faculty. - 12.
-Complete the Positive Impact on Student Learning Project, a project that specifically documents your positive impact on student learning (see 'The Positive Impact on Student Learning Project"). - 13.
-Take and pass Washington's required Teacher Performance Assessment during the spring quarter student teaching placement. - 14.
-Complete required program assessments at the end of each quarter. - 15.
+Take and pass Washington's required Teacher Performance Assessment during the fall quarter student teaching placement.
+If the assessment is not successfully passed, take and pass Washington's required Teacher Performance Assessment during the spring quarter student teaching placement. - 13.
+Complete required program assessments at the end of each quarter. - 14.
 Complete required faculty and self-evaluation narrative assessments.